What is a Steinway C&A piano?

 by Stephen N. Reed

-Paderewski connected with the public, particularly women, through both his piano playing and his magnetic personality.
+Paderewski connected with the public through both his piano playing and his magnetic personality.
 He was the perfect star for Steinway & Sons to elevate further.
 As the original Steinway Artist, Paderewski was one of the first sponsored music acts in America.

 Steinway’s unique C&A program came into being after the success of Paderewski’s American tour.
 As more Steinways were used by famous performing artists, regional Steinway dealers were given the opportunity to sell them, with the condition that they also maintain some select, new concert grands for the use of other Steinway Artists to follow.
 130 years later, that tradition remains.

 Steinway dealers are expected to keep a bank of well-prepped Steinway C&A concert grands available in case a Steinway Artist comes to town and needs one.
 International and local artists count on Steinway dealers like M. Steinert & Sons to provide concert ready instruments and technical services for their performances.